aholstenson/miio/README.md

 Control Mi Home devices that implement the miIO protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.
-These devices are commonly part of what Xiaomi calls the Mi Ecosystem which is branded as Mijia.
+These devices are commonly part of what Xiaomi calls the Mi Ecosystem which is branded as MiJia.

 This library requires at least Node 6.0.0.